m3m3t/onc-sandbox-video/README.md

 # onc-sandbox-video
 This project gives two Python 3 use cases for video and image process for the [ONC Oceans 2.0](https://data.oceannetworks.ca) API and Sandbox.
 An Oceans 2.0 account is required (it's free) to obtain an API token to run the examples.
+The token can be obtained by creating an account and accessing the [Web Services API tab](https://data.oceannetworks.ca/Profile).
 Update the `params.json` file(s) with your token to run the use cases.

 ## Getting Started